End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Discussion, Future Work and Concluding Remarks

 \subsection{Future Work}

-The proposed architecture and methodology are designed in a modular manner for possible extensions.
-The shared autonomy interface naturally separates high-level human guidance from low-level execution, allowing new VLA copilots to be modularly integrated.
-The policy structure, particularly the arm–hand feature enhancement, is task-agnostic and can adapt to diverse demonstrations, while the corrective teleoperation framework applies readily to new tasks.
+The proposed architecture and methodology are designed with inherent extensibility, which allows a cohesive way for future upgrade with more advanced hardware, e.g., the VLA copilot system and the teleoperation are combinatorial.
+The shared autonomy interface naturally separates high-level human guidance from low-level execution, allowing new VLA copilots for various skills to be integrated within the same framework, for example, more sophisticated dexterous in-hand manipulation with multi-finger hands.
+Similarly, the policy structure, particularly the arm–hand feature enhancement, is task-agnostic and can adapt to diverse demonstrations, while the corrective teleoperation framework applies readily to new tasks.

-Future work would need a community effort to improve the VLA paradigm in multiple directions.
+Future work would call for a community effort to improve the VLA paradigm in multiple directions.
 This framework can be extended to a broader set of manipulation skills, including object re-orientation, insertion, and long-horizon tasks, by developing or combining additional specialized AI-driven copilots.
 We will also investigate advanced tactile representation learning techniques to better fuse tactile, visual, and proprioceptive inputs, for example, through selective routing or conditional gating, and explore auxiliary prediction losses inspired by the feature enhancement module.

 Furthermore, future work can focus on autonomous error detection and composite recovery strategies.
 First, the human-in-the-loop teleoperation correction phase can be replaced by an autonomous error recovery module.
-Reinforcement learning and self-supervised adaptation can be used to train a model to autonomously detect and recover from errors, thus reducing dependence on human intervention.
+Reinforcement learning and self-supervised adaptation can be used to train a model to autonomously detect and recover from errors, thus reducing the dependence on human intervention.
 Second, the coordination and switching of control authority between the human and the robot can be dynamically and seamlessly adjusted based on the perception of the context, such as task difficulty, environmental safety, and human state.
-This perceptual capability would be achieved via VLMs, and allow the system to autonomously determine when it can operate autonomously error recovery by itself, and when it needs human input or intervention.
+This perceptual capability would be achieved via VLMs, and allow the system to autonomously determine when it can autonomously operate error recovery by itself, and when it needs human input or intervention.